Gernott/mask/Documentation/Contentelements/Index.rst

 + **Description**: It would be good to add a description for the editors.
 It appears at the wizard for creating new content next to the title and the preview-image.

 Now you can fill your element with different fields.
-Look at the page **fields** for more information.
+Look at the page **Fieldtypes** for more information.

 When ready, save your element.
 On first save, a HTML-examplefile is generated and saved in the folder for your templates.
 See page **Installation** for more details.
 On a default-installation you find it here: fileadmin/templates/content.
 Now you can edit the content of the file with your HTML- and Fluid-Tags.
 It would never be overwritten, if you change the element in Mask.
 If you need fluid-examples for new fields, klick the HTML-icon in the Mask-Module.